 Dr. Gary Nawrocki’s recommendation for new X-rays will depend on the patient’s personal health and needs.
 Some common components we take into account when making this decision include your current signs and symptoms, the results of your last dental exam, your age, and your overall dental and medical history.
 Typically, new patients will have a full mouth series of X-rays captured, which are then used for the next three to five years.
 Bite-wing X-rays (X-rays that capture the top and bottom teeth as they meet in a bite) are needed once or twice each year, and they’re a valuable indicator of new dental problems that may have arisen since your last visit.

 If you’re overdue for an appointment, don’t hesitate to contact us today!
-Our Cocoa Beach, FL office is open to patients from Merritt Island, FL and other surrounding locations.
+Our Cocoa Beach, FL dental office is open to patients from Merritt Island, FL and other surrounding locations.

 At their root, CAT scans are an involved X-ray procedure that utilizes several different images and angles to create a three-dimensional view of structures within the patient’s body.
 Recently, dentists like Dr. Nawrocki have begun to utilize this revolutionary technology in order to provide themselves with a more detailed view of the mouth and skull.
 3D imaging provides a greater amount of detailed information than traditional two-dimensional X-rays, revealing bone density, tissues, and even the placement of certain nerves clearly.